codesections-personal/codesections/minimizing_raku_dependencies.md

 As of today (December 8, 2021), `_` includes 7 sub-packages and is in alpha status.
 This status reflects the fact that not all of the current sub-packages are fully documented/tested.
 Once the current sub-packages are documented and tested, I'll upgrade `_` to beta status and add it to the [fez](https://github.com/tony-o/raku-fez) ecosystem.
 I believe that should happen some time later this week but, out of a sense of tradition, I'll say that `_` will be in beta and in the ecosystem by Christmas.

 During both alpha and beta periods, `_` explicitly makes **no** guarantees about backwards compatibility.
-Because backwards compatibility is very important for a package like `_`, my goal is to reach 1.0.0 as soon as possible, with an exact date depending in part on what approach `_` takes to compatibility (more on that below).
+In particular, ensuring that `_` is strongly backwards compatible once promises to be may require breaking changes to _every_ `_` when 1.0.0 version is released.
+Because backwards compatibility is very important for a package like `_`, my goal is to reach 1.0.0 as soon as possible, with an exact date depending in part on what approach `_` takes to compatibility (more on that below – and, as you'll see, there's a good chance that `_`'s 1.0.0 version won't actually be called "1.0.0").

 ####  sub-packages